kogakure/website-11ty-stefanimhoff.de/src/posts/2014/gulp-tutorial-5-javascripts-browserify.md

 };
 ```

-Later you import your modules and use them:
+Later, you import your modules and use them:

 #### increment.js